 You can be inspired by Anaëlle Antigny, a young French creative who decided to use Instagram Stories to create her resume; or Robby Leonardi, a New York designer who made his resume in an old school video game style.

 One of the main issues many people have when putting together their resume is that they don’t sell themselves.
-All the qualifications and experience may be there, but the company wants to hire a person not an automaton.
+All the qualifications and experience may be there, but the company wants to hire a person, not an automaton.

 Use your resume as your market stall to showcase the kind of person you are, as well as your professional aptitude and qualifications.
-This has the added benefit of boosting your confidence at interview as they will have chosen your resume out of the possible hundreds of other with similar or the same qualifications.
+This has the added benefit of boosting your confidence at the interview as they will have chosen your resume out of the possible hundreds of others with similar or the same qualifications.